ybivanov/QA-and-Automation-101/lesson01/README.md

 Read Page 37-44 from
 http://www.istqb.org/downloads/send/2-foundation-level-documents/3-foundation-level-syllabus-2011.html4

-Ask the instructor to give examples and explain the described techniques.
+Ask the instructor to give examples for black-box, white-box and exploratory testing and explain them.
+Feel free to ask questions and participate in discussion.

 ## Homework: